Akashkumarl/cec_connect_app/README.md

 - Search for profiles of other users based on skills.
 - Calculate SGPA using the provided SGPA calculator.
 - Access the staff directory bot to get details of teachers.
-- Share text messages and images with students and staffs.
+- Share text messages with students and staffs.

 ## Features